10 Best Assistive Technologies for ADD/ADHD

 Assistive technologies are a helpful tool that allows individuals to work on tasks in an effective manner.
-It doesn’t require individuals to take help of others in order to work effectively.
+It doesn’t require individuals to take the help of others in order to work effectively.
 Similarly, these assistive technologies also help those who are suffering from disabilities.
 It can help them in various ways such as walking, eating, writing, reading, sleeping, hearing etc. Just like this, individuals suffering from ADD/ADHD can make use of these assistive technologies in order to carry out their tasks and that to according to their will.
 This article will discuss some of the assistive technologies that are available today for individuals suffering from ADD/ADHD.

 Table of Contents